snabbco/snabb/src/lib/ipsec/README.md

 * `spi` - “Security Parameter Index” as specified in RFC 4303.
 * `window_size` - *Optional*.
 Width of the window in which out of order packets are accepted.
 The default is 128. (`esp_v6_decrypt` only.)
+* `resync_threshold` - *Optional*.
+Number of consecutive packets that failed authentication before triggering RFC4303 App.
+A3 resynchronization.
+  The default is 1024.
+* `resync_attempts` - *Optional*.
+Number of attempts to resynchronize
+  a packet that triggered the resync process (see above).
+The default is 8.

 — Method **esp_v6_encrypt:encapsulate** *packet*